travis-ci/travis-hub/README.md

 Proactively archives build logs & other information to a separate data store.
 Usually disabled during development.

+## Contributing

+See the CONTRIBUTING.md file for information on how to contribute to travis-hub.
+Note that we're using a [central issue tracker] (https://github/com/travis-ci/travis-ci/issues) for all the Travis projects.

 ## License & copyright information ##